BioDEX: Large-Scale Biomedical Adverse Drug Event Extraction for Real-World Pharmacovigilance: Drug classification

 Drug Safety Reporting is an important real-world task.
 Submitting faulty reports or consistently underreporting specific adverse events could have profound impacts for public safety.
 LMs are known to make mistakes and fabricate evidence, they are almost invariably biased towards specific predictions, and they can be prone to adversarial attacks \citep{bender2021dangers, zhang2020adversarial}.
 Thus, the resources put forth in this paper should not be naively applied to automate safety reporting.
 Rather, we suggest that these systems could be integrated as an additional tool at the disposal of PV workers, and we encourage careful study of how to best empower these experts to work more efficiently and effectively.

 Different countries can face different health issues.
 When we develop biomedical language systems, it is important they work for everyone.
 Some countries are underrepresented in our dataset.
 Subsequent data collection efforts should focus on these countries to alleviate this issue.
+Additionally, confounders such as patient age and patient sex need to be taken into account to ensure satisfactory performance across different demographics.